DavidMercier/TriDiMap/docs/E_H.rst

    *Sectorized elastic modulus vs hardness plot with mean values and corresponding mechanical map*

-Automated cluster analysis (K-means, Gaussian Mixture, ...)
+Automated cluster analysis (K-Means, Gaussian Mixture, ...)
 ############################################

-Cluster analysis (or clustering) is an unsupervised machine learning task.
-For example, K-Means and Gaussian Mixtures (GMs) are both popular cluster analysis model for nanoindentation datasets.
+Cluster analysis, or clustering, is an unsupervised machine learning technique used to group similar data points based on inherent patterns or features.
+Common clustering algorithms include K-Means and Gaussian Mixture Models (GMMs), both of which are widely applied to nanoindentation datasets.
+For instance, a recent comparative study explores the performance of various clustering methods on nanoindentation mapping data [#Alizade_2025]_.
+These techniques are usually applied to E-H plots.
+But it is also possible to add a 3rd property (E/H or Kernel average mechanicl mismatch...) to help the clustering analysis [#Mercier_2025]_.

 K-Means models
 +++++++++++++++++++++++++++

-The K-Means are often used for nanoindentation data clustering [#Koumoulos_2019]_, [#Konstantopoulos_2020]_, [#Alhamdani_2022]_ and [#Jentner_2023]_.
-Like explains in [#Koumoulos_2019]_, "the K-Means algorithm aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
-The number of clusters is known and each point can belong only in one cluster.
+K-Means clustering is frequently used for the analysis of nanoindentation data [#Koumoulos_2019], [#Konstantopoulos_2020], [#Alhamdani_2022], [#Jentner_2023].
+As explained in [#Koumoulos_2019]_, the K-Means algorithm aims to partition n observations into k clusters, where each observation belongs to the cluster with the nearest mean—this mean serving as a prototype of the cluster.
+The number of clusters k is predefined, and each point is assigned exclusively to one cluster.

-At first, random k cluster center points are generated and each data point is assigned to the cluster with the nearest center point (smallest Euclidean distance).
-Then, the mean of each cluster is calculated and the k cluster centers are replaced by the corresponding cluster mean.
-Again, each point is assigned to the nearest cluster, measured in Euclidean distance."
-This method is as well described  in the |matlab| documentation [#Matlab_KM]_.
+Initially, k cluster centroids are randomly initialized.
+Each data point is then assigned to the cluster whose centroid is closest in terms of Euclidean distance.
+After all points are assigned, the algorithm recalculates the centroids as the mean of the points in each cluster.
+This process—assignment followed by centroid update—is repeated iteratively until convergence.
+A concise description of this method is also available in the |matlab| documentation [#Matlab_KM]_.

 A possible |matlab| third party code, which could be used to define clusters with K-Means model is: https://www.mathworks.com/matlabcentral/fileexchange/24616-kmeans-clustering?s_tid=mwa_osa_a

 Gaussian mixture models
 +++++++++++++++++++++++++++

-The GMs model are as well used for nanoindentation data clustering [#Wilson_2018]_ and [#Chen_2021]_.
+The GMMs model are as well used for nanoindentation data clustering [#Wilson_2018]_ and [#Chen_2021]_.
 This method is well described  in the |matlab| documentation [#Matlab_GMM]_, [#Matlab_cluster]_ and [#Matlab_clustering]_ but also in the literature [#Fraley_1998]_.

 This method is powerful to separate contribution of 2 or 3 phases (especially in the case of a soft metallic matrix with hard ceramic particles)